Dental Implants: Essential Insights on Dental Implants

 The Straumann Group is a global leader in dental implants, prosthetics, and regenerative solutions, and it has a strategic association with Neodent.
 In 2015, Straumann acquired Neodent, making it a key part of its portfolio.
 This acquisition allowed Straumann to expand its presence in the Latin American market and leverage Neodent’s innovative products and technologies in dental implantology.

-When considering implants, it’s essential to evaluate not just the cost, but also the quality, track record, and support provided with the implants.
+When considering implants, it’s essential to evaluate not just the cost but also the quality, track record, and support provided with the implants.
 Each practice can have different needs, and the best choice often depends on the individual case and patient requirements.
-Always consult with a dental professional for recommendations tailored to specific situations.
+Always consult a dental professional for recommendations tailored to specific situations.

-In full arch restoration, doctors usually recommend:
+A complete arch restoration, doctors usually recommend:

 1. Multiple Implants: Using several implants to distribute the occlusal forces evenly across the arch.

-2. All-on-4 or All-on-6 Systems: These are specific strategies that utilize four or six strategically placed implants to support an entire arch of teeth, allowing for a more economical and efficient approach without the need for excess implants.
+2. All-on-4 or All-on-6 Systems: These are specific strategies that use four or six strategically placed implants to support an entire arch of teeth, allowing for a more economical and efficient approach without the need for excess implants.

 • Substandard Materials: Using cheaper, lower-quality implants or prosthetic components that do not meet industry standards can reduce costs but ultimately put patients at risk for complications or implant failure.